carlosaflach/Project-TrybeTunes/README.md

 The goal of this project was to develop a website that user can listen to music previews provided by iTunes API.
 User can serach by artist, choose between albuns and save a favorites playlist, that is saved in `localstorage`.

-The habilities that I used to do this applications was HTML, CSS, JavaScrip and React skills, specially `components lifecycle` and `react router features`.
+The habilities that I used to do this applications was HTML, CSS, JavaScript and React skills, specially `components lifecycle` and `react router features`.

 `Requirements:`